ParaStation/psmpi/mpich2/modules/libfabric/man/fi_fabric.3.md

 : Attributes of fabric to open.

 *fabric*
-: Fabric domain
+: Fabric network

 *context*
 : User specified context associated with the opened object.
 This context is returned as part of any associated asynchronous event.

+*buf*
+: Output buffer to write string.

+*len*
+: Size in bytes of memory referenced by buf.

+*data*
+: Input data to convert into a string.
+The format of data is determined by the datatype parameter.

+*datatype*
+: Indicates the data to convert to a printable string.

 # DESCRIPTION

+A fabric identifier is used to reference opened fabric resources and library related objects.

-A fabric domain represents a collection of hardware and software resources that access a single physical or virtual network.
-All network ports on a system that can communicate with each other through their attached networks belong to the same fabric domain.
-A fabric domain shares network addresses and can span multiple providers.
+The fabric network represents a collection of hardware and software resources that access a single physical or virtual network.
+All network ports on a system that can communicate with each other through their attached networks belong to the same fabric.
+A fabric network shares network addresses and can span multiple providers.
+An application must open a fabric network prior to allocating other network resources, such as communication endpoints.

 ## fi_fabric

-Opens a fabric provider.
+Opens a fabric network provider.
 The attributes of the fabric provider are specified through the open call, and may be obtained by calling fi_getinfo.

 ## fi_close

-The fi_close call is used to release all resources associated with a fabric domain or interface.
+The fi_close call is used to release all resources associated with a fabric object.
 All items associated with the opened fabric must be released prior to calling fi_close.

-## fi_tostr
+## fi_tostr / fi_tostr_r

 Converts fabric interface attributes, capabilities, flags, and enum values into a printable string.
 The data parameter accepts a pointer